Travel & Education Grants

 Travel and education grants are available for the purposes of

 1. Assisting members who have abstracts, posters or papers accepted at meetings related to the field of obstetric anaesthesia, requiring overseas travel.
-One applicant per abstract/paper
+One applicant per abstract/paper.
+Applications to present at the Brussels Annual Scientific Meeting will not be considered.

 2. Assisting members and approved OAA speakers who wish to work or deliver educational material related to obstetric anaesthesia, in low and middle income countries where reimbursement of expenses is limited.